Sumter County License Hearing Guide

 What It Is

-Lower Burden of Proof than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
-The SCDMV only needs to show by a "preponderance of the evidence" (meaning more likely than not) that the suspension is justified, whereas a criminal conviction requires proof "beyond a reasonable doubt."
+- Lower Burden of Proof Than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
+The DMV only needs to show by a preponderance of the evidence (more likely than not) that the suspension is warranted, rather than proving your guilt beyond a reasonable doubt.

 How to Prepare